The nutrient regime of soils is a set of processes of inflow, accumulation, transformation of nutrients in the soil and their absorption by plants.

 Plants start to absorb nutrients intensively at the first rays of the sun.
 When plants are shaded, both photosynthesis and nutrient uptake decrease.
 Prolonged shading leads to a complete cessation of mineral nutrients, which is explained by the accumulation of organic substances used in respiration during photosynthesis.
 When plants are shaded, respiration gradually decreases.

-Influence of the reaction of the medium on the nutrient regime
+Influence of environmental reaction on nutrient regime of soils

 Changing the pH value of the soil due to liming leads to the replacement of hydrogen ions by calcium, which increases the availability of mineral nutrients to plants.
 Calcium inhibits the flow of hydrogen ions to plants, so with increased calcium content plants are able to tolerate a more acidic environment.